Nameerrkhan/SolomINT-VPN/README.md

 # SolomINT VPN — Android WireGuard VPN Client (MVP)

-A personal learning project: a working Android VPN client built from scratch, targeting an affordable, trustworthy VPN experience for South Asian users.
+A personal learning project: a working Android VPN client built from scratch, targeting an affordable, trustworthy VPN experience.
 Built with a near-zero budget on free-tier cloud infrastructure.

 > ⚠️ **This is a personal/portfolio learning project, not a production security product.** It has not been security-audited and should not be used to protect sensitive traffic.